freeCodeCamp/guide/src/pages/c/if-statements/index.md

 title: Logical Operators and If Statements
 ---
 # If Statements in C
-Sometimes you only want code to run in a certain situation.
-That's where If statements come in- if something is true, the code will be executed; if it isn't true, the code will not be executed.
+Sometimes you want your code to run according to certain conditions.
+In such situation we can use If statements.
+It is also known as decision making statement as it make the decision on basis of given boolean expression(or on given condition).If the Boolean expression evaluates to true, then the block of code inside the 'if' statement will be executed.
+If the Boolean expression evaluates to false, then the first set of code after the end of the 'if' statement (after the closing curly brace) will be executed.A boolean expression is an expression that has relational and/or logical operators operating on boolean variables.
+A boolean expression evaluates to either true or false.

 ## A Simple Example
 Let's look at an example of this in action: